aidanroldan/arduinofriends/README.md

 Make sure to include the ADAFRUIT lib

-Also, depending on your setup, the oled adress might differ.
+Also, depending on your setup, the oled address might differ.
 This is for an arduino nano with a 128x64